flynx/Sony-a9-bugs-and-suggestions/README.md

 if not I get a good composition with some compromises.

-This issue makes this approach very hard or even impossible as between steps #3 and #4 the camera will not stop tracking focus, shutter button still half-pressed in anticipation of a shot, and as a result will focus on the background/foreground when recomposing.
+This issue makes this approach very hard or even impossible as between steps #3 and #4 the camera will not stop tracking focus, as the shutter button still half-pressed in anticipation of the shot, and as a result the camera will focus on the background/foreground when recomposing.
 To work around this it is needed to fully release the shutter button between steps #3 and #4 breaking the flow and concentration.

 With this issue it is more practical to focus manually in such situations.

-### Half pressing the Shutter button will prevent any "Recall Custom hold #" from activating.
+### Half pressing the Shutter button will prevent any "Recall Custom hold #" from activating

 #### To reproduce (setup):
   1. Set in *"Recall Custom hold #"*: